SB-TRPO: Towards Safe Reinforcement Learning with Hard Constraints: Empirical Evaluation

 The results are reported in \cref{tab:main-results}.
 Our method consistently achieves the best performance in safe reward (among methods with at least 50\% safety probability) or safety probability (among methods with positive safe reward), demonstrating its ability to attain both high safety and meaningful task performance.
 When another method attains a higher safe reward, it typically comes at the expense of a substantial reduction in safety; conversely, methods with higher safety probabilities generally achieve significantly lower safe reward.
 These trends also manifest for raw rewards and costs.

 On the other hand, PPO-Lagrangian often collapses to poor reward, poor safety, or both.
 Baselines such as TRPO-Lagrangian, CPO or C-TRPO can achieve better safety on some harder tasks (e.g.\ Point Button), but their rewards are very low -- mostly negative -- yielding minimal task completion and still falling far short of almost-sure safety.
-CUP and FOCOPS generally have larger constraint violations.
+CUP and FOCOPS generally exhibit lower safety.

-Beyond final performance, our approach also exhibits robustness in practice: temporary increases in cost are typically corrected quickly whilst improving rewards overall (see \cref{fig:cost_imp}).
-Moreover, longer training can continue to improve both reward and feasibility for our method, while the baselines plateau (cf.~\cref{fig:pb_long,fig:part_1} in \cref{app:res}).

-Finally, by eschewing critics, we beat baselines by at least a factor of 10 in computational cost per epoch (see \cref{tab:time} in \cref{app:res}).
+Moreover, by eschewing critics, we beat baselines by at least a factor of 10 in computational cost per epoch (see \cref{tab:time} in \cref{app:res}).

 In summary, our approach is the only one to consistently achieve the \emph{best practical balance of safety and meaningful task completion}.